Kelephan pony

 Domestic behavior:

 Domesticated rokeys are not photophobic and do well in both light and dark environment.
 As you would expect of stone creature, they are calm and fearless, knowing that not much can harm them.
 They are okay with being polished and chiseled for harvest (if you don't cut too deep).
-Also their great strength and sturdy stature makes them good cargo animals.
+Also, their great strength and sturdy stature makes them good cargo animals.

 They aren’t showing social structure what so ever, and humanoid is for them only something bringing food and taking care.
 There's no bonds or emotions towards each other or keeper.
-In fact emotions of rokey ponies are very basic, displaying only hunger, mild signs of joy/satisfaction and mild signs of displease/disagreement.
+In fact, emotions of rokey ponies are very basic, displaying only hunger, mild signs of joy/satisfaction and mild signs of displease/disagreement.
 Safe to say that they seem really cold as stone.

 If they are mating, it is because mare is willing and her reproductive instinct kicks in.
 Breeding can be traumatizing, because stone ponies have high number of miscarriage if bred pure.
 And usually the higher material rarity, the greater miscarriage danger is.
 Newborn foal has thin translucent stone crust reminiscent of egg shell and no mane tail or any other crystal formation on body.